Aftermath: 34 - Until Our City Be Afire (2017)

 Newt shrugs, finishes his serial unscrewing, and aliquots media into each of eighteen tubes, quenching ongoing lysis.

-Lightcap makes a show of losing her grip on her pen and then drops into a crouch, her weight rocked back onto stiletto heels in a way that looks impressively precarious to Newt.
+Lightcap makes a show of losing her grip on her pen, then drops into a crouch, her weight rocked back onto stiletto heels in a way that looks impressively precarious to Newt.

 “Oh,” she says.
 “Hello, Mako.
 What are you doing under there?”